 Results (1000 words)

+Current Sources of Health Losses.

-ran the model in the absence of any interventions to define a baseline scenario.
+We ran the model in the absence of any interventions to define a baseline scenario.
 At baseline, the only route into the HIV care system is via testing through VCT or PICT.

-e assessed the outcomes of patients from the viewpoint of the clinic and the community.
+We assessed the outcomes of patients from the viewpoint of the clinic and the community.
 The view of the clinic, considers the care experience of all individuals initiating ART; whereas, the community view considers the care experience of all individuals who suffered an HIV-related death regardless of their state of engagement with care.
 From figure 2, if we look from the viewpoint of the clinic, where we examine the history of care engagement among individuals initiating ART between 2010 and 2030, we see that 44% of patients that engage with the clinic are retained until they initiate ART.
-However, 41% of eligible at first contact with the clinic and are initiated onto ART immediately.
-Among that engage with pre-ART care, are lost to follow-up but subsequently re-engage with care, <1% are not eligible for treatment at return to pre-ART care.
+However, 41% of the deceased persons were eligible at first contact with the clinic and are initiated onto ART immediately.
+Among deceased persons that had engaged with pre-ART care, are lost to follow-up but subsequently re-engage with care, <1% are not eligible for treatment at return to pre-ART care.

-we see that the majority of HIV-related deaths (57%) are from individuals who were diagnosed but failed to start treatment.
+In contrast, from the perspective of the whole community, we see that the majority of HIV-related deaths (57%) are from individuals who were diagnosed but failed to start treatment.
 Among the <24% of individuals that initiated ART, the majority died after disengaging from ART care, with the remainder dying as a result of the late initiation of ART (with a CD4 count at initiation of <200 cells/µl) and only a very small proportion dying after initiating ART on-time.